The Complete Step-by-Step Guide to Find and Spam Check Expired Domains

-To find out the specific google penalty and request to get it removed, you’ll have to register the domain with google’s webmaster tools.
+To find out the specific Google penalty and request to get it removed, you’ll have to register the domain with Google’s Search Console.
 To verify the domain, you have to get the site hosted.

-Think about it before you do this: You’ll be adding spammy domains to your webmaster tools account and claiming ownership of these spammy domains.
-From Google’s perspective, why it might raise alarm bells if you suddenly wanted a penalty removed on a bunch of high-authority domains.
+Think about it before you do this: you are about to add spammy domains to your Search Console account and claim ownership of these spammy domains.
+From Google’s perspective, it might raise alarm bells if you suddenly want a penalty removed on a bunch of high-authority domains.
 See the problem?

 Host Your Domain

 Hosting PBNs is an important topic that can make or break your PBNs.
-Do not neglect learning about how to host your PBN and finding good hosting!
+Do not neglect to learn about how to host your PBN and find good hosting!

-I’ve written an in-depth guide to PBN hosting, including some recommendations for where to safely host your PBN domains in 2016.
-Check it out.
+I’ve written an in-depth guide to PBN hosting, including some recommendations for where to safely host your PBN domains.
+Check it out:

 Setup Your Domain

 Most SEOs develop their own processes over time and I recommend you do too.
-I setup my domains exactly like Steve does, and you probably won’t either, but his recommendations are a good place to start.
+I set up my domains exactly as Steve does, but his recommendations are a good place to start.
 Unlike Steve, I don’t worry at all about social media for my PBN sites.
 I don’t use any analytics on my site and I don’t add any monetization.